jpodwys/cache-service-redis/README.md

 redisCache.set('key', 'value');
 ```

-# Benefits of Using cache-service-redis
+# Benefits of Using `cache-service-redis`

 If you're using `cache-service-redis` with `cache-service`, the benefits are obvious.
 However, it's also a great standalone redis wrapper!
 Here's why:

 * You can set JavaScript objects as values and `cache-service-redis` automatically handles serialization/deserialization.
 * A more logical API--`.mset()` takes an object of keys and values rather than a comma-separated argument list.
 * `.mset()` allows you to set expirations on a per key, per function call, and/or per `cache-service-redis` instance basis (Vanilla redis does not let `.mset()` set expirations at all).
-* Built-in logging with a `verbose flag`
+* Built-in logging with a `verbose` flag.
 * Easy config handling--pass the name of an ENV OR the redis connection config string OR all redis connection params.

 # Cache Module Configuration Options

-When using `cache-service-redis` with `cache-service`, these options are provided in addition to [`cache-service`'s own default options](https://github.com/jpodwys/cache-service/tree/breaking_out_cache_modules#cache-module-configuration-object).
+## type

+An arbitrary identifier you can assign so you know which cache is responsible for logs and errors.

+* type: string
+* default: 'redis'

+## defaultExpiration

+The expiration to include when executing cache set commands.
+Can be overridden via `.set()`'s optional expiraiton param.

+* type: int
+* default: 900
+* measure: seconds

+## verbose

+> When used with `cache-service`, this property is overridden by `cache-service`'s `verbose` value.

+When false, `cache-service-redis` will log only errors.
+When true, `cache-service-redis` will log all activity (useful for testing and debugging).

+* type: boolean
+* default: false

 ## redisData